gccloudone/aurora/content/en/contact.md

 sidebar: false
 ---

-## Support form on GitHub
+## How to get involved with our community

-With a GitHub account, use our <gcds-link external href="https://github.com/gccloudone/aurora">support form</gcds-link> to report bugs and get technical help.
-You’ll have access to past issues and updates on our progress.
+Join our growing <gcds-link href="{{< relref "/get-involved" >}}">community</gcds-link> to collaborate with like-minded professionals, and help shape the platform.

 <hr class="my-500" />

-## Give feedback, request support, or sign up
+## Give feedback or request support

-Use this form to share your feedback, express interest in using Aurora, ask questions, or sign up for our mailing list.
+Use this form to share your feedback, express interest in using Aurora, and/or ask questions:

 * <gcds-link external href="https://forms-formulaires.alpha.canada.ca/en/id/cm2jbp567008td1eckzthh4ai">GC Forms</gcds-link>